Land Acts (Ireland): Consequences

 However well-intentioned, the Act was at best irrelevant, at worst counter-productive.
 Fewer than 1,000 tenants took up the Bright Clauses, since the terms were beyond most tenants and many landlords did not wish to sell.
 Many substantial leasehold farmers, who had led the campaign for land reform, were excluded from the Act because their leases were longer than 31 years.
 Legal disputes over customary rights and "exorbitant" rents actually worsened landlord-tenant relations.
 Figures do not indicate any impact of the Act on the rate of eviction, which was anyway at a low level.
 In the late 1870s when depression struck, evictions for non-payment of rent mounted, tenants had no protection, and in reply 'outrages' and the campaign by the Land League, led by Michael Davitt, became known as the Land War.
-The government had to pass a Coercion Act as early as 1881 (the Protection of Persons and Property (Ireland) Act 1881) because of the increase in violence in Ireland; it lost support to the Home Rule Movement, which won nine out of 14 Irish by-elections between 1870 and 1874, mainly formerly Liberal-held seats.
+The government had to pass a Coercion Act as early as 1881 (the Protection of Persons and Property (Ireland) Act 1881 (44 & 45 Vict. c.
+4)) because of the increase in violence in Ireland; it lost support to the Home Rule Movement, which won nine out of 14 Irish by-elections between 1870 and 1874, mainly formerly Liberal-held seats.

 Friedrich Engels, a contemporary observer, professed not to know "what the Tories could have against this Bill, which is so indulgent with the Irish landlords and finally places their interests in the tested hands of the Irish lawyers".
 He thought it "very amusing if the brave Gladstone thinks he has settled the Irish question by means of this new prospect of endless lawsuits".
 The legislation, however, "had a symbolic significance far beyond its immediate effects."
 The Land Act turned the tide of laissez faire legislation favouring capitalist landlordism, and in principle, if not in practice, was a defeat for the concept of the absolute right of property.
 For the first time in Ireland tenants now had a legal interest in their holdings.